dezenom/PyKraken/README.md

 ## Documentation

-You can find the latest documentation [here](https://pykraken-docs.netlify.app/).
+You can find the latest documentation at [https://docs.krakenengine.org/](https://docs.krakenengine.org/).

 ## Community

-A community Discord server is available here -> [https://discord.gg/GyyddE7AD5](https://discord.gg/GyyddE7AD5).
+A community Discord server is available at [https://discord.gg/jMdx9UmqX8](https://discord.gg/jMdx9UmqX8).

 Join to get help or share your Kraken Engine games!